bitslabsyr/stack/README.md

 **_This documentation assumes the following:_**

 * You know how to use ssh.
-* Your server has MongoDB already installed.
+* Your server has Python, MongoDB, and PHP already installed.
 * You understand how to edit files using vim (“vi”).
 * You have rights and know how to install Python libraries.